PhoenixYork166/Cybersecurity-research/README.md

 ## Thus, no one can easily trace what the heck you did to them
 ##
 ## If you persist doing these crazy shit without formal permissions
-## I hope you do NOT get caught & NOT go to jail...
+## I hope you do NOT get caught & go to jail...
 ##
 ## Do NOT blame this repository owner
 ## This repository owner NEVER suggests hacktivism
-## This repository owner suggests continuous learning & defending by mimicking why & how malicious hackers portray their supreme skills
+## This repository owner suggests continuous learning & defending by mimincking why & how malicious hackers portrait their skills
 ##
 ## ============================================
 ## Usage